cs50nestm/cs50labs/arrays/README.md

 }
 ```

-Note that use the variable `i` both to control the `for`  loop, as well as for the index into our array.
+Note that we use the variable `i` both to control the `for`  loop, as well as to the index into our array.
 Since `i` starts at 0 and increases by one until it gets to 29, it corresponds to each index in our array.
-This is called "iterating" through an array.
+This is called iterating through an array.

 {% next %}

 ## Strings

 Arrays in C can store values of any data type, as long as all elements in the array are of the same type.
-In fact, a **string** in C is really an **array of chars**.
+In fact, a **string** in C is really an array of `chars`.

 When we declare a string in C as in: